There are plenty of things to do in Uzbekistan, and one of the more challenging – until recently – was simply getting into the country.

 Much of Uzbekistan, one of the five so-called “Stans”, is not naturally stunning.

-If you want non-stop breathtaking scenery, travel next door to Kyrgyzstan.
-Stay in Uzbekistan and you’ll likely be blessed with scrubgrass, boring plains of sand and haphazard peri-urban construction although to be fair, Uzbekistan does have some stunning corners – the Tien Shan mountains for example – but the beauty isn't constant or omnipresent.
+Visiting Uzbekistan, you’ll likely be blessed with scrub grass, boring plains of sand, and haphazard peri-urban construction although to be fair, Uzbekistan does have some stunning corners – the Tien Shan mountains for example – but the beauty is neither constant nor omnipresent.

 I mentioned at the start that I almost didn’t make it into Uzbekistan.
 I also nearly didn’t make it OUT, either.

 As I checked in for departure and made my way through airport security, two armed military men grabbed my arms and walked me away.
-They checked my passport, threw it on an abandoned shelf where anyone could have picked it up (by far the scariest thing that happened) and whisked me away.
-We walked down a set of stairs, crossed an outdoor lot and re-entered the building into what must have been the baggage sorting belly of Tashkent Airport.
-My backpack was waiting for me and they sternly gestured me to empty it.
+They checked my passport, threw it on an abandoned shelf where anyone could have picked it up (by far the scariest thing that happened), and whisked me away.
+We walked down a set of stairs, crossed an outdoor lot, and re-entered the building into what must have been the baggage sorting belly of Tashkent Airport.
+My backpack was waiting for me and they sternly gestured for me to empty it.

 My heart sank.
 In a traditional plot line, this is where the protagonist finds a stash of some illicit substance or contraband she had never seen, undoubtedly placed there by some nasty dealer seeking an unsuspecting traveler headed for Europe.
 Scenes from the movie Midnight Express flashed through my mind.